Permanent Neurological Deficit definition

 Permanent Neurological Deficit means symptoms of dysfunction in the nervous system that are present on clinical examination and expected to last throughout the lifetime of the Insured Person.
 Symptoms that are covered include numbness, paralysis, localized weakness, dysarthria (difficulty with speech), aphasia (inability to speak), dysphagia (difficulty swallowing), visual impairment, difficulty in walking, lack of coordination, tremor, seizures, dementia, delirium and coma.
 Permanent means expected to last throughout the lifetime of the Insured Person.

-Permanent Neurological Deficit.
-Means symptoms of dysfunction in the nervous system that are present on clinical examination and expected to last throughout the lifetime of the Insured Person.
-Symptoms that are covered include numbness, paralysis, localized weakness, dysarthria (difficulty with speech), aphasia (inability to speak), dysphagia (difficulty swallowing), visual impairment, difficulty in walking, lack of coordination, tremor, seizures, dementia, delirium and coma.
+Permanent Neurological Deficit refer to symptoms of dysfunction in the nervous system that present on clinical examination and expected to last throughout the lifetime of the Insured Person.
+Symptoms that are covered include numbness, paralysis, localised weakness, dysarthria (difficulty with speech), aphasia (inability to speak), dysphagia (difficulty swallowing), visual impairment, difficulty in walking, lack of coordination, tremor, seizures, dementia, delirium and coma.

 Examples of Permanent Neurological Deficit in a sentence

-• This diagnosis must be supported by evidence of all of the following: • No response to external stimuli continuously for at least 96 hours; • Life support measures are necessary to sustain life; and • Permanent neurological deficit which must be assessed at least 30 days after the onset of the coma.
+• This Diagnosis must be supported by evidence of all of the following:• No response to external stimuli for at least 96 hours;• Life support measures are necessary to sustain life; and• Brain damage resulting in Permanent Neurological Deficit which must be assessed at least 30 days after the onset of the coma.

 Related to Permanent Neurological Deficit